Vienna Philharmonic (coin): Design

 The design for the coin was originally created by Thomas Pesendorfer to be used for the gold Vienna Philharmonic that was first issued in 1989.
 The Austrian Mint introduced the silver version of the coin in 2008.
 The design was unchanged and has remained the same each year.

-The obverse features the pipe organ from Golden Hall in the Musikverein, the concert hall in Vienna where the namesake orchestra plays.
+The obverse features the ornate case of the pipe organ from Golden Hall in the Musikverein, the concert hall in Vienna where the namesake orchestra plays.
 The German words "REPUBLIK ÖSTERREICH" (Republic of Austria), the composition and the weight are also minted on the obverse.
-The reverse design features an array of musical instruments including a harp, violins, a cello, a bassoon, and a Vienna horn.
+The reverse design features an array of musical instruments, including: a harp, violins, a cello, a bassoon and a Vienna horn.
 The words "WIENER PHILHARMONIKER" (Vienna Philharmonic) is also inscribed, as well as "SILBER" (Silver) or "PLATIN" (Platinum) on the respective coins.